AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 ## Discern Realities

-When you **closely study a situation or person**, roll+Wis. ✴On a 10+, ask the GM 3 questions from the list below. ✴On a 7–9, ask 1.
+When you **closely study a situation or person**, roll+WIS. ✴On a 10+, ask the GM 3 questions from the list below. ✴On a 7–9, ask 1.

 Either way, take +1 forward when acting on the answers.